-Key precept: Death is not a weakness, it’s humanity’s greatest strength against immortals.
+Key precept: Death is humanity’s greatest strength against immortals.

 Satan was mistaken when he thought he had defeated God by luring humanity into a death trap.
 It seems that Satan and God are playing a cosmic chess match.
 Every move that Satan makes, God successfully counters.
 That’s because God has a long range strategy and sees the end from the beginning, and Satan is constantly playing catchup.
 Plus God has the power.

 “I am God, and there is none else; I am God, and there is none like me, Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all my pleasure: Calling a ravenous bird from the east, the man that executeth my counsel from a far country: yea, I have spoken it, I will also bring it to pass; I have purposed it, I will also do it.”
 (Isa 46:9-11)

 “God says, “So shall my word be that goeth forth out of my mouth: it shall not return unto me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it.
 For ye shall go out with joy, and be led forth with peace…” (Isa 55:11-12)

 The thing is, Satan knew about death.
 He just didn’t know about resurrection.

 “Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Yahweh’s Chosen Savior/Yeshua Messiah/Jesus Christ from the dead, To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you.”
 (I Pet 1:3-4)